NuclearCookie/PlatformDevSlides/course2/cross_platform_programming.md

 *Solution:* `typedef int int32`

-It makes sense to have a file full of defines like this.
+It makes sense to have a file full of defines like this _and include it everywhere_.

+**MAKE SURE TO GUARD THAT FILE!!**

 ### Supporting new features on old platforms